cakephp/docs/en/core-libraries/helpers/form.rst

         )
     ));

-All inputs created from that point forward would inherit the options declared in inputDefaults.
-You can override the defaultOptions by declaring the option in the input() call::
+All inputs created from that point forward will inherit the options declared in inputDefaults.
+You can override the default options by declaring the option in the input() call::

     <?php